The Albatross

 to lift my screaming child.

-The lack of strong punctuation at the end of each line encourages the reader to continue, mimicking the relentless passage of time and the woman’s inability to escape her emotional state.
+The absence of strong punctuation at the end of these lines encourages the reader to continue seamlessly, mimicking the relentless passage of time and the speaker’s inability to escape her emotional state.
+This continuous flow draws the reader deeper into her experience, creating a sense of shared intimacy and understanding.

 Sound Devices: Consonance and Assonance

-While the poem does not adhere to a strict rhyme scheme, Bass uses sound devices to create a musicality that enhances its emotional impact.
-Consonance—the repetition of consonant sounds—creates a subtle sense of harmony and reinforces certain themes.
-For example, the repetition of the /s/ sound in “she fingers the beads” creates a soft, almost sorrowful tone.
+While “The Albatross” does not adhere to a strict rhyme scheme, Kate Bass employs subtle sound devices to enhance its musicality and emotional impact.
+Consonance, the repetition of consonant sounds within close proximity, creates a delicate sense of harmony and reinforces certain themes.
+For example, the repetition of the /s/ sound in the line “I watch as she fingers the beads until you speak” creates a soft, almost sorrowful tone, hinting at the quiet unraveling occurring.

-Assonance—the repetition of vowel sounds—also contributes to the poem’s musicality.
-Notice the repetition of the short /i/ sound in “it clatters… lift,” creating a sense of quickness and nervous energy.
+Similarly, assonance, the repetition of vowel sounds, contributes to the poem’s understated musicality.
+Notice the repetition of the short /i/ sound in “it clatters when I reach down to lift,” which creates a sense of quickness and nervous energy, reflecting the speaker’s agitated state as she tends to her child.

 Irony and the Weight of Expectations

-The final image, the necklace breaking and the sound of “falling rain,” is particularly poignant.
-The rain, traditionally a symbol of cleansing and renewal, here feels like a symbol of loss and despair.
-It is a fitting conclusion to a poem that explores the weight of unfulfilled expectations.
+The poem’s final image, the necklace breaking and the sound described as “falling rain,” is particularly poignant.
+While rain is often a traditional symbol of cleansing and renewal, here it feels like a symbol of profound loss and despair.
+It serves as a fitting and melancholic conclusion to a poem that masterfully explores the heavy weight of unfulfilled expectations and the quiet dissolution of a relationship.

 Free Verse and Narrative Voice